blinskey/borg-backup-scripts/README.md

 The script contains a number of variables that can be used to set the backup parameters.
-At the very least, you'll want to modify `USER` and `HOST` to specify your login and the address of the remote machine, `HOME` to set your home directory, and `SOURCE_PATHS` to specify the files to back up.
+At the very least, you'll want to modify `USER` and `HOST` to specify your login and the address of the remote machine, `HOME` to set your home directory, and `SOURCE_PATHS` and `EXCLUDE` to specify the files to back up.
 The other available options are documented in the script.

 If you'll be encrypting your backups, you'll also need to create a passphrase and define it in `borg-passphrase.sh`, which is sourced by `backup.sh`.
 To